 The MRMPO Policy Committee must formally adopt the findings described in this report.
-US-DOT must then confer with US-EPA and if the analysis is acceptable, they will issue a positive ruling.
-Once the ruling is made, the plan and program of projects become effective.
+US-DOT must then confer with US-EPA and if the analysis is acceptable, they will issue a positive finding.
+Once the finding is made, the plan and program of projects become effective.